 But the Lord said to me, "Do not say, 'I am only a youth;' for you shall go to all to whom I send you, and you shall speak whatever I command you, Do not be afraid of them, For I am with you to deliver you, says the Lord."
 Jeremiah 1:7-8

-Confirmation Classes begin September 16 for youth in grades 7-9.
+Confirmation Classes began in September for youth in grades 7-9.
 Class meets about twice a month through March.
 Questions?
 Contact Leslee Kirkconnell.

 Our Junior/Senior High Youth Ministry is open to all youth in grades six through twelve.
 The Youth Suite is located on the top floor.
 Come join the fun & fellowship!!!

 January 20th is our next youth fellowship night from 5:30-7:00pm come and join us for some food, games and fellowship.

 Montreat Conference deadline is February 20th: if you are interst in going to Montreat this year let us know by February 20th the High school conference runs from the 13th-20th of July while the middle school will run from the 17th-20th of July.
 For more information contact David Clarke

 For more information contact David Clarke, our Youth Director.

 Graduate/Youth Sunday 2014 videos:

 We have a vision of youth ministry in the church where:

 Each young person is called to be a disciple of Jesus Christ and is helped to grow in a dynamic, genuine and meaningful faith.
 Young people are involved throughout the church's life and are able to take risks in a supportive community without fear of rejection.